Judge moves Kristin Smart case to trial - Santa Barbara News-Press

-Paul Flores and his father, Ruben, were arrested in April for their connection to Ms. Smart’s disappearance nearly 25 years after she went missing from Cal Poly’s campus.
-Paul has been charged with murder, and his father has been charged with accessory after the fact.
+Paul Flores and his father, Ruben, will stand trial for their connection to Ms. Smart’s disappearance nearly 25 years after she went missing from Cal Poly’s campus.
+Paul has been charged with Ms. Smart’s murder, and his father has been charged with accessory after the fact.

-The judge’s ruling comes after a month-and-a-half-long preliminary trial, which began Aug.
-2. The preliminary hearings included testimony from more than two dozen witnesses, including current and former detectives, friends of Paul and Kristin, cadaver dog handlers and soil analysts.
+Paul is the last person known to have seen Ms. Smart in May 1996 as he helped her walk back to her dorm at Cal Poly from an off-campus party.
+Prosecutors believe he killed Ms. Smart while attempting to rape her in his dorm room.
+She was declared dead in 2002, though her remains have yet to be found.

 Judge Craig van Rooyen of San Luis Obispo Superior Court said Wednesday that he has a “strong suspicion” that Ms. Smart was buried under Ruben’s deck after she was murdered by Paul.
 He cited various pieces of evidence to defend his ruling, including reports from cadaver dog handlers who said four dogs alerted to Paul’s dorm room during a search after Ms. Smart’s disappearance.